 Like madmen, we now race along the road.
-Arne is so excited that he is driving on the right side of the road (which, incidentally, is the wrong side in Pakistan).
-Only when an approaching car signals frantically with its headlights, he jerks the steering wheel to the left.
+Arne is so excited that he is driving in the right side of the road (which, incidentally, is the wrong side in Pakistan).
+Only when an approaching car begins to signal frantically with its headlights, he jerks the steering wheel to the left.

 “Let’s find a petrol station,” he says, “no more truck stops tonight!”